valartech/loading-layout/README.md

 - The `LOADING_OVERLAY` is a special state that shows the `loading` state over the `completed` state, with a tint applied over it.
 It also prevents button clicks from reaching the `completed` layout.
 - Use `tools:default_state` to quickly check how different view states would look within your layout.

+## Contributing
+Thank you for wanting to add to this project!
+Please go through the [Contributing guide](CONTRIBUTING.md) for details on how you can help.

 ## Caveat
 This library does add in an extra view into your layout hierarchy, and would thus cause a slight hit